 I’m writing this post from Mangalore.
 Jealous much?
 Its holiday time.
-Kinda.
 Denver’s family is from Mangalore and we visit every few months.
-And this time, we are here to celebrate Easter.
+This time, we are here to celebrate Easter.

-Its about 11 in the night as I write this, and I know there’ll be the smell of freshly brewed coffee when we wake up tomorrow, with Grandma making appams or dosas in the kitchen and mom getting ready for work.
-We’ll sit in the verandah, sipping our coffee, mesmerised by the coconut trees swaying lightly, turning the pages of the newspaper, and planning the lunch menu.
+Its about 11 in the night as I write this, and I know there’ll be the smell of freshly brewed coffee when we wake up tomorrow, with Grandma making Appams or Dosas in the kitchen and mom getting ready for work.
+We’ll sit in the verandah, sipping our coffee, mesmerized by the coconut trees swaying lightly, turning the pages of the newspaper, and planning the lunch menu.

 In my head, Easter = Eggs.
 The ignorant fool that I am, I still don’t know the connection.
 Okay, I just googled it before you thought I was such a dumb*** and it totally makes sense.
 Easter Eggs are such adorable little things.
 I’ve never actually had one, but have spent the last ten minutes two hours gawking at them on Pinterest.

 I decided that if I can’t have one, I’m going to try making one.
 Or not.
 I’m actually all about zero effort during festivals.
 All that food makes me sleepy and lazy so I thought of something waaaaaay cooler to do.
 I tried colouring eggs.
 And it was sooooo much fun.
 Believe me, it was like playing Holi all over again.See hanging out with me has its perks, doesn’t it?
 My kitchen looked like a war zone by the end of it so let me warn you not to get carried away like I did.

 Dying eggs is so easy to do that you wonder why you never tried it before!
 And don’t they look adorable?
 Are you nodding your head?
 You want to try it?
 Awesome!
 Let me tell you how.